TommasoBelluzzo/BenfordLaw/README.md

 # Benford Law

-This script represents a full-featured framework for assessing Benford's Law conformity and producing random numbers whose digits follow the Benford's Law distribution.
-For what concerns the assessment, it be used in order to perform all the tests proposed by Nigrini et al. (2012):
+This script represents a full-featured framework for assessing Benford's Law conformity.
+It be used in order to perform all the tests proposed by Nigrini et al. (2012):

 * the `Primary Tests`: First Digits Analysis, Second Digits Analysis, First-Two Digits
 * the `Advanced Tests`: Third Digits Analysis, Second Order Analysis, Summation Analysis